 Solid alternatives

-Replace liquids with shampoo bars, solid toothpaste or compact soaps to save space and avoid restrictions.
+Replace liquids with shampoo bars, solid toothpastes, or compact soaps to save space and avoid restrictions.

 Organization

-Always place your bag of liquids at the top of your carry-on luggage.
-Use mini sizes, samples, or multi-purpose products to limit the number of bottles.
+Always place your liquid bag on top of your carry-on baggage.
+Use mini formats, samples, or multi-function products to limit the number of bottles.

 Practical answers about your liquids